Analytics Beginner

 • Many email platforms → appears as “direct” traffic

-With UTMs:
+With consistent UTMs:

 UTM Best Practices

-Source: lowercase, no spaces (google, facebook, newsletter)
+Source: lowercase, no spaces (google, facebook, newsletter, linkedin)

-Campaign: lowercase, hyphens for spaces (spring-launch, cro-guide-q1)
+Campaign: lowercase, hyphens for spaces (spring-launch, cro-guide-q1, black-friday-2026)

-Use a UTM builder
+Use a UTM Builder — Never Construct Manually

 • All email newsletters and automated sequences